2010 Western & Southern Financial Group Masters – Singles

 Defending champion Roger Federer defeated Mardy Fish in the final, 6–7^{(5–7)}, 7–6^{(7–1)}, 6–4 to win the men's singles tennis title at the 2010 Cincinnati Masters.
 It was his fourth Cincinnati Masters title, his record-equaling 17th Masters title overall (tying Andre Agassi's tally), and his 63rd career title overall (tying Björn Borg's tally).

+Rafael Nadal also made his record 20th consecutive Masters quarterfinal, a streak dating back to the 2008 Canada Masters.

 Seeds

 The top eight seeds receive a bye into the second round.